monstercat/commission-breakdown-chart/README.md

 # Contributing

-Fork and send a PR if you see fit, make sure to report any [issues][].
+Fork and send a PR if you see fit, make sure to report any issues.

 # LICENSE (MIT)